anna07484/My-Reed/README.md

 Submitted by: Anna Zhang

-My Reed is an app that changes color of the background
+My Reed is a mobile app that introduces my basic information with a feature to change the background colors.

-Time spent: **X** hours spent in total
+Time spent: 15 hours spent in total

 ## Required Features